310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Tetora surprised0 %}
 Gaaah!?
-Please don't hug me outta nowhere!
+Please don’t hug me outta nowhere!

 Just to let you know, nothing’s been resolved, ‘kay!?
 I just said something nice to brighten up the mood!
 {% endbubble %}

 {% bubble Chiaki smilesoft2 %}
 Heheh.
-Still, let's start from there.
+Still, let’s start from there.

 We, Ryuseitai, will fight against the evil that is unreason.